Take a 1-min quiz to get a Personal Meal Plan Male Female

 Ancestral Diet: Going Back To Our Roots

-Can consumption of what your ancestors ate make you healthier and reduce the chance of modern health issues?
-In this article you will find out more about what an ancestral diet is, what does ancestral eating look like, what do ancestral diet foods include, and what are the benefits of the ancestral diet.
+Can consuming what your ancestors ate make you healthier and reduce the chance of modern health issues?
+In this article, you’ll learn more about what an ancestral diet is, what ancestral eating looks like, what ancestral diet foods include, and what the benefits of the ancestral diet are.

-As may be clear from its name, the ancestral diet is a nutritional plan which is based on the foods that your ancestors consumed.
-It may confuse some people and lead to questions such as “Is ancestral diet vegetarian?”
-The answer is no, but you may try following a vegetarian variant of this dietary plan.
+As may be evident from its name, the ancestral diet is a nutritional plan based on the foods your ancestors consumed.
+It may confuse some people and lead to questions such as “Is the ancestral diet vegetarian?”
+The answer is no, but you can try following a vegetarian variant of this dietary plan.

-The regular ancestral diet includes wholesome, natural, unprocessed and organic foods, such as vegetables, fruits, meats, healthy fats, nuts, and seeds, and recommends avoiding industrial, heavily processed foods, sugar, fat, alcohol, and others.
+The regular ancestral diet includes wholesome, natural, unprocessed, and organic foods, such as vegetables, fruits, meats, healthy fats, nuts, and seeds, and recommends avoiding industrial, heavily processed foods, sugar, fat, and alcohol.
 It emphasizes the consumption of food to which your ancestors would have had reasonable access.
-This means that you need to consider seasonal and regional food differences.
+This means you need to consider seasonal and regional food differences.

-So, the ancestral diet may vary depending on what region you came from.
-If your ancestors lived in a cold region and consumed primarily meat, fat, and dairy, your body is probably better adapted to these foods and accepts them better than some others.
-That is why, people who decided to stick to an ancestral diet should have a better understanding of evolution, history of food, and their history.
+So, the ancestral diet may vary, depending on the region you came from.
+It is reasoned that if your ancestors lived in a cold region and consumed primarily meat, fat, and dairy, your body is probably better adapted to these foods and will accept them better than some others.
+This is why people who choose an ancestral diet may have a better understanding of evolution, the history of food, and their own history.

-What Is The Difference Between Paleo And Ancestral Diet?
+What Is the Difference Between the Paleo and Ancestral Diets?

-Now, a lot of people tend to compare the ancestral diet with the Paleo diet and wonder if there is a difference between them.
-The Paleo diet or the Paleolithic diet is a nutritional plan which focuses on eating foods that were around in the Paleolithic era.
-It is based on foods that were available before the modern agriculture development around 10,000 years ago, which include unprocessed foods that people could hunt or gather, such as vegetables, fruits, nuts, seeds, lean meats, and fish (9).
+Many people tend to compare the ancestral diet with the Paleo diet and wonder if there is a difference between them.
+The Paleo diet or Paleolithic diet is a nutritional plan that focuses on eating foods from the Paleolithic era.
+It’s based on foods that were available before modern agriculture development around 10,000 years ago, which include unprocessed foods that people could hunt or gather, such as vegetables, fruits, nuts, seeds, lean meats, and fish (10).

 Although this set of food is similar to that of an ancestral diet, one of the differences here is that the ancestral diet is more locally focused.
-Ancestral eating doesn’t mean that you should eat what people ate in ancient times, it means eating what is natural and organic, no matter what century it was consumed in.
-That is why it allows you to eat even the foods that appeared after modern agricultural development, such as dairy, grains, and others.
+Ancestral eating doesn’t mean you should eat what people ate in ancient times, it means eating what’s natural and organic, no matter what century it was consumed in.
+This is why it allows you to eat foods that appeared after modern agricultural development, such as dairy and grains.

-Ancestral diet is not a strict nutritional plan, with a set of unbreakable rules to which you should adhere.
-This dietary plan is very flexible, and its main principle is to eat healthy, organic foods.
+The ancestral diet is not a strict nutritional plan with a set of unbreakable rules to which you should adhere.
+This dietary plan is quite flexible, and its main principle is to eat healthy, organic foods.
 With that being said, let’s take a closer look at what foods may be the right option for you.

 Ancestral Diet Foods

-Although it is recommended that you stick to the foods that your ancestors could personally have access to, the most important thing here is not on what to particularly eat but what to avoid, which is modern, processed, and industrialized food.
-First things first, let’s take a look at what is NOT on the list of ancestral food.
+Although it’s recommended that you stick to the foods your ancestors could personally have access to, the most important thing is not to focus on what to eat specifically, but what to avoid, which are modern, processed, and industrialized foods.
+First, let’s take a look at what is NOT on the list of ancestral foods.

-• Vegetable oils, such as soy, corn, canola, cottonseed, and others
+• Vegetable oils, such as soy, corn, canola, and cottonseed

 • Refined sugar